equinor/terraform-baseline/docs/get-started/destroy-resources.md

     Note how the plan wants to destroy the previously created resources.
     This is because those resources no longer exist in your code.
+    If resources have been removed from your code, they should also be removed from Azure.

 1. Run the execution plan:

     ```console
     terraform apply tfplan
     ```

+1. Verify that the resource group is empty again:

+    ```console
+    az resource list -g example-rg -o table
+    ```

+    If nothing is returned, then the resource group is empty, meaning that the Storage account has been destroyed.

+Congrats, you've managed the full lifecycle of an Azure Storage account using Terraform!